boletusam2gaming/boletusam2-gaming/README.md

 ## Project Structure
 - src/components: Contains the React components for the application.
-- src/pages: Contains the page components for d ifferent routes.
+- src/pages: Contains the page components for different routes.
 - src/hooks: Contains custom hooks for the application.
 - src/firebase.js: Firebase configuration and initialization.
 - public: Contains the public assets and the index.html file.
-- .github/workflows: Contains GitHub Actions workflows for CI/CD.
+- .github/workflows: Contains GitHub Actions workflows for CI/CD.(this will be coming in future)

 ## Environment Variabls
 Create a .env file in the root directory of the project and add the following environment variables: